Georgetown beats Seton Hall to reach Big East title game - WHIZ News

 Bile and Wahab then combined to block a driving layup attempt by Shavar Reynolds Jr., and Harris sank all three free throws after getting fouled by Reynolds on a 3-pointer.
 That made it 64-58 with 21.4 seconds left, and Pickett canned two more foul shots to seal it.

+“I think they were a little bit more feisty.
+They executed some good plays and made some big plays at the end,” Rhoden said.

-Georgetown made five of its first six 3s and Wahab’s three-point play gave the Hoyas their largest lead, 32-21, in the first half.
+Georgetown made five of its first six 3s and led by 11 in the first half.
+The Hoyas have won five of six and are 9-4 since a three-week virus layoff.

-But the Pirates responded, with Rhoden scoring nine in a 13-4 spurt to close the period, and went into the break trailing 36-34.
+“The COVID pause helped us out a lot,” Pickett said.
+“I can’t say what specifically happened that created the change, but it was definitely needed.
+And we’re playing great now.”

 THE STREAK

 After making all 23 free throws in Thursday’s victory over Villanova, a tournament record, the Hoyas hit their first eight this time until Wahab missed with 3:55 left in the first half.
-Georgetown missed three of its next four from the line and finished 18 for 25 (72%).
-Seton Hall was 5 of 11.
+Georgetown finished 18 for 25 (72%) from the line and led for more than 34 minutes.
+Seton Hall was 5 of 11 and was ahead for only 71 seconds.

 UP NEXT